Inhumans vs. X-Men: Plot

 Mosaic arrives at Muir Island to find out any information that he can about what the X-Men are planning.
 He manages to enter Magneto's mind while his helmet is off and sees everything that took place from the X-Men's point of view leading up to the war.
 Magneto discovers Mosaic and begins to fight back until Mosaic leaves and escapes.
 Mosaic possesses the time-displaced Cyclops and manages to escape to find the rest of his team and tells them what he's learned, prompting his team to switch sides.

 Karnak fights Fantomex and Jean and escapes when Lockjaw appears to him.
 Inside Forge's lab, Havok guards Black Bolt's cell.
 Havok relents and lets them take Black Bolt.
 Karnak arrives with Lockjaw and helps the Royal Family escape Limbo.
 The young Inhumans, along with Forge and young Cyclops, decide to help the mutants destroy the cloud.
 They track the cloud to Iceland where the rest of the X-Men ambush them, assuming that the Inhumans kidnapped Cyclops and Forge.

 The Royal Family finally arrives in Iceland and joins the battle, making Emma determined to kill all of the Inhumans.
 The X-Men begin to notice Emma's uncharacteristic bloodlust as she and the Stepford Cuckoos begin mind-controlling several of the Inhumans in order to turn them against each other.
 Forge arrives with Moon Girl, Ahura, and the Ennilux with a new device to destroy the Terrigen Cloud.
 Iso and Moon Girl explain to Medusa why they need to destroy the cloud.
 Now fully understanding the gravity of the situation, Medusa destroys the cloud herself, voluntarily ending the war.
 Still craving vengeance, Emma releases an army of hidden Sentinels reprogrammed to kill Inhumans and begins massacring the Ennilux.
 Cyclops exposes Emma's lies and reveals that she faked the older Cyclops' death in order to trigger this war, prompting the X-Men and Inhumans to unite against her.
 Medusa attempts to calm her down and reason with her, but Havok intervenes and captures Emma and disappears with her.
 Now wanted by both the Inhumans and the X-Men, Emma goes deep into hiding.
-Medusa abdicates the throne and gives all leadership duties to Iso, knowing that her people won't understand why she destroyed the remaining Terrigen Cloud.
+Medusa abdicates the throne and gives all leadership duties to Iso, knowing that her people will not understand why she destroyed the remaining Terrigen Cloud.
 Now free of the burdens of being a queen, Medusa happily reunites with Black Bolt in the Quiet Room.